maxmx03/solarized.nvim/README.md

    `lua`, `plugin`.
 4. Copy these folders to the `~/.config/nvim` directory.

-## Get some help
+## Help

 Use `:h solarized.nvim.txt` to get some help

 ## Commands

-`:SolarizedColors` - Display the Solarized palette in a new buffer
+`:Solarized colors` - Display the Solarized palette in a new buffer

 ## Default Config